 Academic Integrity: We uphold the highest standards of academic integrity.
 Acts such as, but not limited to, plagiarism, misrepresentation, fraudulence, and cheating will not be tolerated.
-More information relating to academic integrity can be found in the Faculty Handbook.
+More information relating to academic integrity can be found in the Statement on Academic Integrity section of this catalog.

-Adherence to Central Penn College Policies, Procedures and Standards: We agree to follow College rules and standards.
-Compliance with College regulations as detailed in the Employee Handbook, Faculty Handbook, Student Handbook, College website policy page, College Catalog, and other similar communications is required.
+Adherence to Central Penn College Policies, Procedures, and Standards: We agree to follow college rules and standards.
+Compliance with college regulations as detailed in the Employee Handbook, Faculty Handbook, Student Handbook, college website policy page, College Catalog, and other similar communications is required.

-Adherence to policies of external governing bodies and laws and regulations: We uphold the policies of professional organizations of which we are members and the accrediting bodies of college programs.
+Adherence to Policies of External Governing Bodies and Laws and Regulations: We uphold the policies of professional organizations of which we are members and the accrediting bodies of college programs.
 We abide by all local, state, and federal laws pertaining to individual citizens and those specific to higher education.